uriferret/uriferret/README.md

 - 👋 Hi, my name is Oriol Ferret
 - 👀 I’m interested in Business Analytics, specialized in Finance and Accounting.
-Microsoft Excel Certified (VBA dev) and PowerBI expert.
+Microsoft Excel Certified , VBA dev, PowerBI expert & SQL.
-- 🌱 I’m currently learning SQL & Python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects related to Business and analytics fields.
+- 💞️ I’m looking to collaborate on projects related to Business Intelligence and Data Analytics fields.
 - 📫 How to reach me : send an email to oriol.ferret@alum.upf.edu

 <!---